pterhoer/FaceImageQuality/README.md

 ***Citing***

-If you find our work useful, please consider citing the following works.
+If you find our work useful, please consider citing.

 ```